-Susie Protschky is a Lecturer in Modern History at Monash University, specialising in the Netherlands Indies (colonial Indonesia), with a special focus on visual culture and photography.
+Susie Protschky is a Senior Lecturer in Modern History at Monash University, specialising in the Netherlands Indies (colonial Indonesia), with a special focus on visual culture and photography.
 She currently holds an Australian Research Council Postdoctoral Research Fellowship (ARC APD) (2010-2015).
 She also coordinates the Honours Program in International Studies at Monash.

 Susie obtained her PhD in History from the University of New South Wales (2007), and a Bachelor of Arts with First Class Honours in Economic History from the University of Sydney (2001).